Duda Website Pre-Launch Checklist - What's Involved

 Remove hidden pages and sections

 Declutter the backend by deleting unused and hidden pages to give a much-needed performance boost to the website.
-Also, removing hidden pages and section will reduce the number of potential errors you may get after the launch.
+Also, removing hidden pages and sections will reduce the number of potential errors you may get after the launch.
 Therefore, clearing the unwanted sections early on could save you hours of work later on.

 Organise your pages

-Once you have removed everything you do not need, make sure to organise the content in a logical and easy to understand way.
-Having unfinished pages, broken links and incomplete sections of the website reflect badly on your brand identity.
-The content management system needs to be clear and decluttered for it to be used optimal way.
+Once you have removed everything you do not need, make sure to organise the content in a logical and easy-to-understand way.
+Having unfinished pages, broken links, and incomplete sections of the website reflects badly on your brand identity.

 • Home page – describe your product or service clearly and crisply.
 This will be the ‘face’ of your business on the internet.